What this handout is about

 - Before: Wash your hands before preparing food.

-- After: You wash your hands before preparing food.
+After: You must wash your hands before preparing food.

 Permission: shows politeness